-H. Capital Assets
+G. Capital Assets

-Capital assets, which include land, land improvements, buildings and improvements, machinery and equipment, and construction in progress are reported in the government-wide financial statements.
+Capital assets, which include land, buildings and improvements, and machinery and equipment, are reported in the government-wide financial statements.
 Capital assets are defined by the County as assets with an initial individual cost of more than \$500 for assets acquired for use in the Nursing Home, and \$2,500 for all other assets, and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.